 Salsify at the Roundhouse

 Luke Dale Roberts teams up with Ryan Cole at this eclectic venue overlooking Camps Bay.
 This fine-dining restaurant offers beautifully plated, inventive dishes, with a big focus on flavour.
-The scallop starter with curry, pomegranate, and fried onion is somehow both delicate and bold, while the pan-seared springbok with brussel sprouts, juniper and liver crumble is decedant and rich, but perfectly balanced.
+The scallop starter with curry, pomegranate, and fried onion is somehow both delicate and bold, while the pan-seared springbok with brussel sprouts, juniper and liver crumble is decedent and rich, but perfectly balanced.

 Wolfgat needs to introduction, after bagging the Restaurant of the Year award at the inaugural World Restaurant Awards in France.
 Chef Kobus van der Merve uses local ingredients, mostly foraged from the nearby coastline.
 The restaurant is set in an old fishing cottage next to an archaeological cave and only seats 20 diners per sitting.
 It’s a truly magical experience, but you’ll have to be up bright and early to get a reservation as new dates are opened for booking.